S2-group/experiment-runner/README.md

 ## Internal Details

+The framework offers an automation of the infrastructure overhead for measurement-based empirical experiments, as a consequence of its design, produced by the following **design drivers**:

+- **User Authority**: Give the user full authority over the experiment execution in the Python-based configuration file.
+- **Focus on Orchestration**: Orchestrate the experiment on the basis of *events*.
+These events are characterized by their *moment of execution* in any experiment.
+- **Focus on Supporting Infrastructure**: Offer the user all, potentially necessary, supporting features (e.g. factors and treatment levels).

 Experiment Runner consists of the following **components**:

 - **Experiment orchestrator**: Is in charge of executing the whole experiment according to the experiment configuration provided by the user.